Haventec/common-android-sdk/README.md

 The returned value is a Base64-encoding of the SHA-512 hash of the pinCode, along with the salt previously generated.
 This can be sent to the Haventec Authenticate endpoints that require a hashedPin, such as /authentication/activate/user

+## Demo app
+To run the Demo app, configure src/main/assets/app.properties with your Haventec Application and User details.
+See src/main/assets/app.properties.example for required properties

 ## Development
 To build, run the following:
 ```
 gradle clean build publish
 ```

 ## Contributors